DigitalSlideArchive/dive-dsa/docs/Annotation-QuickStart.md

 - In the [Edit bar](UI-Navigation-Editing-Bar.md), click ==:material-draw:== or press ++4++ to enter Segementation edit/create mode.
 - You will start off in the paintbrush mode.
 Clicking will place down an annotation at the current point.
 - Navigation can be done using ++middle-click++ to pan and ++scroll-wheel++ to zoom in and out
+- Alternatively using the '-' and '=' key to decrease or increase the brush size
 - At anytime you can click on the pointer or use ++1++ to return back to the standard mouse controls
 - Once you are done drawing your segmentation mask click on the ==:material-content-save:== button.
 This will save the mask and save the track annotations at the same time.
 - The ==:material-delete:== button can be used to remove a mask